seamless-protocol/leverage-tokens/docs/src/src/interfaces/IFeeManager.sol/interface.IFeeManager.md

 ```

 ### TreasuryNotSet
-Error emitted when trying to set treasury fee when treasury address is not set
+Error emitted when trying to set a treasury fee when the treasury address is not set

 ```solidity